86challenge/rules/rules.typ

         - Novice
         - Beginner
       ]
-    + #highlight[*Tiebreaker*: If competitors have identical times, the time which was set earlier in the day is ranked higher than times set later]
+    + #highlight[*Tiebreaker*: If competitors have identical times, times set earlier ranks above times set later]

   + *Classes*
     + Cars will be classed according to rules and modification points listed in the following sections